-Strategy 2: Employer-Driven Regional Sector Initiatives
+Strategy 2: Support Employer-Driven Regional Sector Initiatives

 State and regional strategic planning activities will align education, workforce and economic development and lay the foundation for employer-driven regional sector initiatives.
+The graphic on page 43 outlines a set of critical success factors for Illinois' sector strategy initiatives.

-Activity 2.1: Promote Employer-Driven Regional Sector Partnerships.

-The state Interagency Work Group will work to expand the statewide policy framework that defines the goals and guiding principles of employer-driven sector partnerships and how state and regional resources can be used to launch, expand and support them (see Attachment E).
+Activity 2.1: Promote Employer-Driven Regional Sector Partnerships be used to launch, expand and support them (see Attachment G).
 These partners will implement strategies based on the leading national and state employer-driven models such as the U.S. Chamber of Commerce's Talent Pipeline Initiative.